justinkelly/justinkelly.github.io/_posts/2020-01-07-benchmarking-computer-vision-transcription-of-historical-handwritten-documents.md

 <a id="benchmarking"></a>
 ## Benchmarking

-4 images of various degrees of difficulty to read/transribe were selected from SLVs and Swinburne Universities image collections
+Images of various degrees of difficulty to read/transribe were selected from SLVs and Swinburne Universities image collections.
+If the image had an existing transcription - this was used as the base to compare the computer vision transcriptions against.
+If a transcription didn't exist I manually transcribe the image to use as a base.

-Percentage score is based on number of words in the documents correctly transcribed.
+Each automated transciption was analysed for the number of words there were correctly transcribed.
+Correctly being defined as all letters in a word matching the base transcription.

+The number of words correct per transciption was then converted to a percentage and then scaled based on the perceived difficulty of the text.

 <a id="benchmark-results"></a>
 ## Benchmark results